Daddy Long Legs

 Mims Sully

-Mims is a Pushcart Prize and Best of the Net nominated poet from Sussex, England.
-Her poetry for adults has been widely published both in print and online.
-She has recently started writing poetry for children and her poem 'Rock Pooling' can be found in issue 5 of Tyger Tyger.
-When not writing, she loves to bake cakes, read and tend to her ever-increasing house plant collection.
+Mims Sully is a Pushcart Prize and Best of the Net nominated poet from Sussex, England, Her poetry for adults has been widely published and her poetry for children can be found in Tyger Tyger magazine and previously on The Dirigible Balloon.
+When not writing, she loves to bake cakes, read novels and go for long walks in the country or along the coast where she lives.